w3c-cg/solid/CONTRIBUTING.md

 CG Chairs have permissions to edit the calendar.
 Few things to keep in mind

-* Be mindful with automated notifications, consider saving changes without sending notifications.
+* Be mindful of automated notifications; consider saving changes without sending notifications.
-* When adding specific agenda, use *Edit this event*. *Edit this and future events* should only be used with generic changes valid across all future events.
+* When adding specific agenda, use *Edit this event*. *Edit this and future events* should only be used for generic changes that are valid across all future events.

 ## Communication